Btsan/Aurora-Effect/README.md

 Value noise is used, because it produces a *seemingly* smooth ~~enough~~ transition between the aurora colors and is simple to implement.
 In truth, value noise isn't smooth, but that probably can't be seen [here](https://havorax.github.io/Aurora-Effect/).

 *If you pay close attention to the demo, you might notice what seems like the occasional horizontal line, scanning downwards.
-That is would be due to value noise*
+That is due to the roughness of value noise*

+The JavaScript code for value noise here is a 2D implmentation.
+My [other project](https://github.com/Havorax/webcanvas_tetris) extends it for 3D noise sampling.

 ## Aurora